 Michael provides concrete, pragmatic advice that helps clients solve problems and achieve their goals in matters involving energy, land use, permitting, compliance, contracts, and litigation.

-Michael worked for several years in construction before earning his undergraduate degree in Environmental Science and making a decision to enter the practice of environmental law.
+He worked for several years in construction before earning his undergraduate degree in Environmental Science and making a decision to enter the practice of environmental law.
 Today, he follows a similar non-traditional path in advising his clients—eschewing cookie-cutter approaches.
 He dives into the factual and legal issues, learning what is unique about his client, and tailors his advice to serve their best interests.
+He also currently serves as a member of the firm’s Management Committee.

 Michael has represented private clients in a variety of regulatory matters, including federal, state, and local permit applications, review under New York’s State Environmental Quality Review Act (SEQRA), contaminated site remediation programs in New York and New Jersey, administrative enforcement actions, and other compliance matters, such as major power plant project proposals.
-His litigation experience on behalf of private clients includes contract disputes, Superfund, New York State’s Environmental Quality Review Act (SEQRA), and common law claims based on negligence, trespass, nuisance, fraud, and misrepresentation.
+His litigation experience on behalf of private clients includes contract disputes, Superfund, SEQRA, and common law claims based on negligence, trespass, nuisance, fraud, and misrepresentation.

 Michael also represents municipal clients on a variety of matters, for example, governmental remediation cost reimbursement applications, solid waste disposal programs; contract negotiations and interpretation, including long-term solid waste management and disposal agreements, inter-municipal solid waste agreements and municipal property lease agreements; and litigation concerning real estate, contract, and takings disputes.